bender-devs/Bender-v4/README.md

 #### A couple things to keep in mind:

-- If you're not familiar with JSON formatting, all you need to know for the scope of this project are that the keys, i.e. `"GUILD_ONLY"`, should be left as-is, and the values after them should be translated.
+- If you're not familiar with JSON formatting, the parts in quotations before the colon, i.e. `"GUILD_ONLY"`, are called the keys, and the parts after are called the values.

-- The keys with a bunch of dashes (i.e. `"----------- Generic command errors -----------": ""`) are considered comments.
-You can translate them if you want, but it's just for organization.
+- Only the values should be translated, NOT the keys.
+This includes the keys with a bunch of dashes (i.e. `"----------- Generic command errors -----------": ""`), since translating these will trigger a warning on startup that the language is incomplete.

 - The double bracket format (`{{variable}}`) is used to replace parts of the text with other values; for example, `{{invite}}` would be replaced with `https://discord.gg/99xaeGn`.
-The variables should be moved around to fit the context, but shouldn't be translated or edited.
+The variables should be moved around to fit the context, but shouldn't be translated, edited, or deleted.

 To see examples, compare [en_US.json](/src/text/en_US.json) to one of the `.json` files for another language.